 The tyranny of the mob

 It is a terrible feeling to sense a threat coming, and know that many are abetting it by promoting the man who propels it.
 It is worse when the threat reveals itself to be real, yet complacency remains, and you do not know whether this reaction is rooted in apathy or cowardice.
-Cowardice toward Trump has been epic: in the media, among the GOP, and even in organizations like the American Bar Association, who last week studied Trump’s use of lawsuits to silence opponents, then out of fear he would sue them.
+Cowardice toward Trump has been epic: in the media, among the GOP, and even in organizations like the American Bar Association, who last week studied Trump’s use of lawsuits to silence opponents, then refused to publish the study out of fear he would sue them.
 While in recent months journalists have run critical coverage of Trump, most dismissed him as a joke or indulged him before and during the primaries, facilitating his rise.
 His fellow Republicans, even when they criticize him, still endorse him.

 The same phenomenon is taking place all over the Western world, as demagogic white nationalists rise, elites falsely predict their loss or play down the ramifications of their win, and hate crimes explode once victory is achieved, as witnessed in post-Brexit UK.
 It was all predictable, but now there is no clear organized process to stop it.
 Instead, victimized populations wait for their hardship to be taken seriously, and wait, and wait.
 Meanwhile, in the confusion and inertia, white nationalists consolidate their power.